-- Green = It means that the order is assigned to one or more pos
+- Green = the order is assigned to one or more pos.

-- Grey = It means that the order doesn't need to be assigned (because of it's status or the start date for order assignation)
+- Grey = the order doesn't need to be assigned (because of its status or the start date for order assignation).

-- Red = It means that the order is not assigned because some products must be assigned manually to a store.
+- Red = the order is not assigned because some products must be assigned manually to a store.

 At any time you can edit this table if the assignations don't suit you.

 In the example above, you can see how many items must be assigned in the Qty column.
 On line 3, two items must be assigned.
 The line is in red because one item still must be assigned.

 Whenever you want, you can change the order's assignation by yourself by assigning items to different points of sale by clicking on the assignation table from the Assignation column available in:

 Some colors and symbols will help you to understand how the assignation table works:

 - Numbers in Green: means that the pos has stock